Detention of Pavel Pernikaŭ: Prosecution

 On 28 March 2022, the Brest regional prosecutor's office reported that the criminal case of a previously arrested "30-year-old unemployed resident of Brest" had been transferred to court, accused of "committing acts that discredit the Republic of Belarus", a violation of Article 369-1 of the Criminal Code of Belarus, punishable by up to four years in prison.
 Prosecutors alleged that between 29 December 2020 and 30 April 2021, the defendant had deliberately publicized on Wikipedia and on the website of the International Society for Human Rights "false information about the involvement of the Belarusian authorities in the murder in October 2004 of journalist Veronika Cherkasova, as well as in the torture and murder of people".

 On the following day, 29 March 2022, the Brest Regional Court held a closed session to hear Pernikaŭ's grievances regarding "detention, house arrest, extension of the period of detention and house arrest, as well as forced placement in a forensic psychiatric expert hospital."

 Pernikaŭ's trial began on 6 April 2022 in the Moscow District court in Brest.
 At trial, the prosecutor, Elena Tikhanovich, requested that Pernikaŭ be sentenced to two years in prison based on three alleged violations.

 First, prosecutors accused Pernikaŭ of adding a paragraph about the murder of Gennady Shutov and the Belarusian authorities' refusal to take responsibility for the deaths of antigovernment protestors to a Belarusian Wikipedia article about deaths related to the 2020–2021 Belarusian protests.

 Second, prosecutors accused Pernikaŭ of adding a mention of the 2004 murder of journalist Veronika Cherkasova to a Belarusian Wikipedia article about censorship in Belarus.
 Prosecutors argued that because Wikipedia already had an article about Cherkasova's murder, Pernikaŭ's addition of the information to a separate article was intended to "discredit" the Belarusian state.

 Third, prosecutors accused Pernikaŭ of posting an article about torture and death in Belarusian penal colonies and detention centers on the website of the International Society for Human Rights.

 Prosecutors argued that because the Belarus Department for the Execution of Punishments reported that they had investigated the claims and were unable to confirm them, adding the information to Wikipedia constituted "discrediting" Belarus.

 Pernikaŭ pleaded not guilty.
 He admitted to making the edits and online posting, but denied that doing so was "discrediting the Republic of Belarus" in violation of the law.

 On 7 April 2022, Judge Eugene Bregan found Pernikaŭ guilty of "discrediting the Republic of Belarus" in violation of Article 369-1 of the Belarusian Criminal Code and accepted the prosecutor's recommendation, sentencing Pernikaŭ to two years imprisonment in a penal colony.

+According to Viasna Human Rights Centre, Pernikov was released on August 28, 2023.